Going into goats

 A series of new best practice videos have been released to answer commonly asked questions.
 Got questions about what fencing you should use for goats?
 Or what genetics are right for you?
 How to do a forage budget?

 We’ve interviewed commercial producers from a across the country to get answers for you.
-More to come soon so stay tuned.
+Click here to view the video resources.